jptsr/Laravel-Introduction/README.md

 # Laravel-Introduction

-1. Projet d'introduction au framework Laravel.
+1. Introduction to the Laravel framework with a small project.
-2. Prise en main et manipulation de commandes de base.
+2. Handling of basic commands.
-3. Création d'une base de données et interaction avec cette dernière.
+3. Creation and interaction with a database.